 - Outcome 1: By 2025, the Mexican State has a comprehensive strategy for social development, reduce multidimensional poverty and inequality, with an integrated approach to human rights, gender, interculturality, life cycle and territory, which incorporates redistributive mechanisms without leaving anyone behind. - 1.2 Strategic line.
-Technical support, strengthening of institutional capacities and promotion of inclusive alliances so that social protection becomes a State policy. - 1.8 Strategic line.
-Strengthening of institutional capacities, technical support and promotion of inclusive partnerships so that public policies, programs and budgets in the field of social development include the needs of populations in conditions of human mobility, consider the provision of care services and incorporate the integrated approach.
+Technical support, strengthening of institutional capacities and promotion of inclusive alliances so that social protection becomes a State policy. - o 1.8 Strategic line.
+Strengthening of institutional capacities, technical support budgets in the field of social development include the needs of populations in conditions of human mobility, consider the provision of care services and incorporate the integrated approach.